phil-mansfield/shellfish/doc/resources.md

 significantly more than 57 MB are being used per halo for a large number of halos, [submit a bug report](https://github.com/phil-mansfield/shellfish/issues).

-In version 1.1.0 of Shellfish, you will be able to specify a maximum memory limit for Shellfish, and it will do all its analysis without exceeding this limit, regardless of halo count.
+In later versions of Shellfish, you will be able to specify a maximum memory limit for Shellfish, and it will do all its analysis without exceeding this limit, regardless of halo count.
-If you need to analyze a large number of halos in version 1.0.0, you will need to manually split up the input catalogs.
+For the time being, if you need to analyze a large number of haloes, you will need to manually split up the input catalogs.

 ### CPU Time

-Rigorous benchmarks coming soon!
+Rigorous benchmarks are coming soon.

-(On my machine with the default `shell.config` parameters, in one hour Shellfish can a colleciton of halos which together contain 7 million particles within their R200m spheres, regarless of their size.
+(On my machine with the default `shell.config` parameters, in one hour Shellfish can analyze a colleciton of halos which together contain 7 million particles within their R200m spheres, regarless of their size.
 Parallelization is good, meaning that you can speed this up by a factor of 16 by running Shellfish on a node with 16 cores available.